grab/engineering-blog/_posts/2022-09-08-automatic-rule-backtesting.md

 *   Allow users to create or select a rule to replay in the rule engine UI, with provided replay time range.
 *   Display the replay result in the rule engine UI, such as total events and hit counts.
 *   Provide a way to download all testing results in the rule engine UI (for example, all rule responses).
-*   Remove dependency on the specific cloud provider stack, so other teams in Grab can use it over Google Cloud Platform (GCP) as well.
+*   Remove dependency on the specific cloud provider stack, so other teams in Grab can use it instead of Google Cloud Platform (GCP).

 ### Architecture details